mydepsoftware/mydepsoftware.github.io/getting_started.md

 <p class="retrait"> MyDEP allows to work with cell models from the Homogeneous particle model up to a Four-shell particle model, spherical or ellipsoidal.
 A database, compiling data for each model that was found in the literature has been created.
 This database is in the file mydep_database.db. </p>

-<p class="retrait">For each model all the information concerning the model can be seen by Clicking on the View references button.
-The popup menu that open contains:
+<p class="retrait">For each model all the information concerning the model can be seen by clicking on the View references button.
+A popup menu will open containing the following fields:
 <ul>
     <li> The Name of the model</li>
     <li> The Author </li>